/

 Calculate chargeable weight for air freight Airline codes & AWB prefix lookup CBM calculator for cargo dimensions

 ULD specifications compiled from IATA standards.
 Individual airline ULD variants may have slightly different dimensions or weight limits.
-Last updated April 2026.
+Last updated May 2026.